 Important Scuba Diving Information for Cairns Great Barrier Reef tour

 Queensland, Australia, has some of the world’s strictest scuba diving rules and the safest scuba diving record.
-We are regulated by the Queensland Government Code of Practice and comply with all regulations, including medical as is the law.
+We are regulated by the Queensland Government Code of Practice and comply with all regulations.

 Would you like to try scuba diving?

 To avoid disappointment on your day of travel, we strongly recommend that all of our passengers complete our dive medical questionnaire before booking, as some medical conditions, age, and medications may prevent you from scuba diving.